JoshLabs/ngx-stringformat/README.md

   <!-- Display: "Dear           Chuck          Norris" -->
   ```

-## Use stringFormat pipe for number formatting
+## How to use stringFormat pipe for number formatting

 ### Typescript